 3. Better monitoring for improved health

-This helps them know if the current treatment or recovery is going well or if changes are needed.
-It also gives you more chances to ask questions and better understand your older adult’s health, which is good for both of you.
+This helps doctors know if the current treatment is working well or if changes are needed.
+It also gives you more chances to ask questions and better understand your older adult’s health condition and treatment.

-4. Get a doctor’s opinion ASAP
+4. Get a doctor’s opinion when you need it most

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team